![]() | |

 DESCRIPTION

-"Film Scoring for Film Makers" is an intensive workshop designed especially for producers, directors and editors rather than musicians.
+"Film Scoring for Film Makers" is an intensive workshop designed especially for producers, directors and editors — rather than musicians.
 Instruction includes decoding the basic film music vocabulary and film composer jargon, and a detailed examination of the four basic types of film scoring: Scoring the Action, Scoring the Cuts, Underscoring the Mood, and Underscoring Against the Action.
-The instructor Brent Michael Davids (Stockbridge Mohican) is one of America's most celebrated American Indian composers, whose career spans over 30 years with features on ABC, NBC, CBS, NPR, PBS and NAPT.
+The instructor Brent Michael Davids (Stockbridge Mohican) is one of America's most celebrated multi-award winning American Indian composers, whose career spans 40 years with features on ABC, NBC, Hallmark, CBS, NPR, PBS and NAPT.